sassanh/headless-kivy/README.md

 Is set to `True`, it will let Kivy generate the next frame while sending the last frame to the display.

-#### `automatic_fps`

-If set to `True`, it will monitor the hash of the screen data, if this hash changes, it will increase the fps to the maximum and if the hash doesn't change for a while, it will drop the fps to the minimum.

 #### `rotation`

 The rotation of the display.
 It will be multiplied by 90 degrees.